 Individuals in the state of North Dakota must be at least 21 years of age to buy, possess and/or consume alcohol.
 Person(s) providing alcohol to individuals under the age of 21 violate state law and may be cited for contributing to the delinquency of a minor among other possible citations depending on the circumstances.
 There are other important state laws and local rules relating to alcohol including driving under the influence (DUI) and open container.
 For a first DUI offense, violators are fined at least \$500 and are ordered to have an addiction evaluation.
 State Law and Williston City Ordinances prohibit driving under the influence of intoxicating liquor or controlled substances.
 State Law and Williston City Ordinances also prohibit disorderly houses (loud gatherings).
-For more information on Williston City Ordinances, please see http://clerkshq.com/default.ashx?clientsite=williston-nd.
+For more information on Williston City Ordinances.